 - Encourage the regulator to develop a race standard within the forthcoming consumer standards Act.
 Providing a carrot and stick approach will ensure the issues remain prominent and become entrenched in the way we develop people and deliver services.

-A variety, from speaker and FoL alumna Charlotte Morphet:
+On a variety of topics, from speaker and FoL alumna Charlotte Morphet:

 - Great resource – lets you search different organisations across the built environment including networks like Women in Planning. https://www.buildingpeople.org.uk/